gwpy/gwpy/docs/table/io.rst

 ================

-The columns returned can be selected using the ``column`` keyword, and mathematical selection filters can be applied on-the-fly using the ``selection`` keyword:
+The columns returned can be selected using the ``column`` keyword, and mathematical condition filters can be applied on-the-fly using the ``where`` keyword:

 .. code-block:: python
    :name: gwpy-table-io-fetch_open_data-filtered